It looks like your language preference is English, switch to GB website?

 % of US teenagers who reported any vaping during the last 30 days

-2022 percentage of US teenagers who reported any vaping during the last 30 days
+2024 graph US teenagers who reported any vaping during last 30 days

 Source: University of Michigan Monitoring the Future survey4 & 27